gregor-i/math-parser/README.md

 ### Introduction and Motivation

-`mathParser` is a small Library created for a single purpose:
+`math-parser` is a small Library created for a single purpose:
 It parses strings into abstract syntax trees (AST) of math-like languages.
 The AST can be used to easily reason over it, modify it, optimize it or derive it.